 Follow the green exit signs in the building.
 Never use the lifts.
 Once you get outside, stay a safe distance away from the building and don’t go back inside until you are told it is safe to do so.

-We have certain legal obligations when it comes to fire safety, and protecting our homes and our residents.
+We have certain legal obligations when it comes to fire safety, and protecting our homes and our customers.

 These include: